 Opposite to Soh's and our framework, most argumentation systems produce arguments by applying a set of inference rules.
 Rule-based systems require to elicit a explicit model of the domain.
 In open MAS the usual application domains are highly dynamic and the set of rules that model them is difficult to specify in advance.
 However, tracking the arguments that agents put forward in argumentation processes could be relatively simple.
 Therefore, these arguments can be stored as cases codified in a specific case representation language that different agents are able to understand.
-This is easier than creating an explicit domain model, as it is possible to develop case-bases avoiding the knowledgeacquisition bottleneck.
+This is easier than creating an explicit domain model, as it is possible to develop case-bases avoiding the knowledge-acquisition bottleneck.
 With these case-bases, agents are able to perform lazy learning processes over argumentation information.
 Another important problem with rule-based systems arises when the knowledge-base must be updated (e.g. adding new knowledge that can invalidate the validity of a rule).
 Updates imply to check the knowledge-base for conflicting or redundant rules.
 Case-based systems are easier to maintain than rule-based systems since, in the worst case, the addition of new cases can give rise to updates in some previous cases, but does affect the correct operation of the system, although it can have an impact in its performance.
 Hence, a case-based representation of the domain knowledge of the system is more suitable for being applied in dynamic open MAS.
-From the first uses of argumentation in AI, arguments and cases are intertwined (Skalak and Rissland, 1992).
-Case-based argumentation particularly reported successful applications in American common law (Bench-Capon and Dunne, 2007).
+From the first uses of argumentation in AI, arguments and cases are intertwined (1).
+Case-based argumentation particularly reported successful applications in American common law (1).
 However, these models assumed human-computer interaction and cases were not thought to be only acceded by software agents.
-In MAS, the research in case-based argumentation has just a few proposals (Heras et al., 2009a).
-These proposals are highly domain-specific (e.g. persuasion in negotiation (Sycara, 1990), sensor networks (Soh and Tsatsoulis, 2005) and classification (Ontañón and Plaza, 2007)) or centralise the argumentation functionality either in a mediator agent, which manages the dialogue between the agents of the system (Tolchinsky et al., 2007), or in a specific module of the system itself (Karacapilidis and Papadias, 2001).
+In MAS, the research in case-based argumentation is quite recent with just a few proposals to date (1).
+These proposals are highly domain-specific (e.g. persuasion in negotiation (1), sensor networks (1) and classification (1)) or centralise the argumentation functionality either in a mediator agent, which manages the dialogue between the agents of the system (1), or in a specific module of the system itself (1).

-The notion of real-time, it also appears in the literature on visualisation tools for collaborative argumentation (Kirschner, 2003, Chapters 6-8), which support human cognitive and discursive processes, and provide suitable representations, services and user interfaces.
+The notion of real-time, it also appears in the literature on visualisation tools for collaborative argumentation (1, Chapters 6-8), which support human cognitive and discursive processes, and provide suitable representations, services and user interfaces.
 However, the term real-time is used here as a synonym of now and refers to produce and visualise arguments as the argumentation dialogue proceeds.
-The same meaning of real-time was used in the rIBIS real-time group hypertext system, which extends the IBIS informal-logic argumentation framework (Rittel and Webber, 1973).
+The same meaning of real-time was used in the rIBIS real-time group hypertext system, which extends the IBIS informal-logic argumentation framework (1).
 This system allows a distributed set of users to simultaneously browse and edit multiple views of a hypertext network.
-Also, the work presented in (M. Capobianco et al., 2004) proposes the use of dialectical databases to comply with real-time issues when modeling agent interaction in a MAS.
+Also, the work presented in (1) proposes the use of dialectical databases to comply with real-time issues when modeling agent interaction in a MAS.
 These databases are used to speed up the inference process in the ODeLP logic programming language by keeping track of all possible potential arguments and the defeat relation among them.